chalmers-revere/opendlv.core/usecases/velodyne16/README.md

     $ sudo ufw disable

 The IP address should be set as 192.168.1.xx, where xx is any integer from 1 to 254, except 201 which is reserved for VLP-16.
-The mask should be set as 255.255.255.0.
+The subnet mask should be set as 255.255.255.0.
 Note that if proxy-velodyne16 runs in a virtual machine, the network adapter of the virtual machine has to be bridged.
 For instance, if proxy-velodyne16 runs on Ubuntu via VirtualBox while the VLP-16 is connected to the port "en5: Thunderbolt Ethernet" of the host machine, then both "Bridged Adapter" and "en5: Thunderbolt Ethernet" should be selected for the network configuration of VirtualBox.

 Note that this network setup will disable the access to the Internet.
 Since proxy-velodyne16 is based on OpenDaVINCI which requires UDP multicast to execute different software modules, the local loopback device **lo** needs to be configured to allow UDP multicast sessions: